micmejia/bible-dump/AMPC/Romans/Rom 1.md

-First, I thank my God through Jesus Christ for all of you, because [the report of] your faith is made known to all the world _and_ is [^b]commended everywhere.
+First, I thank my God through Jesus Christ for all of you, because [the report of] your faith is made known to all the world _and_ is commended everywhere.